lorenzo9598/caravaggio_ui/README.md

 ## Getting started

-To ensure seamless integration and optimal performance of CarvaggioUI within your Flutter application, it's crucial to follow a simple initialization process.
-By initializing the library in the main function and setting the theme parameter of MaterialApp with the generated themeData from CarvaggioUI, you'll unlock its full potential and elevate the visual appeal of your app.

-Here's a step-by-step guide to integrating CarvaggioUI effectively:

-**Initialize CarvaggioUI in the Main Function:**
 Within your main.dart file, initiate CarvaggioUI to harness its capabilities.
 This initialization step is essential for accessing CarvaggioUI's rich set of features seamlessly.

 ```dart